wacncontent/CustomizeTool/output/articles/site-recovery/site-recovery-vmm-to-azure.md

 Make sure you have these prerequisites in place:
 ### Azure prerequisites

-- You'll need a [Microsoft Azure](http://azure.microsoft.com/) account.
-If you don't have one, start with a [free trial](http://aka.ms/try-azure).
+- You'll need a [Windows Azure](http://azure.microsoft.com/) account.
+If you don't have one, start with a [trial](http://aka.ms/try-azure).
 In addition you can read about [Azure Site Recovery Manager pricing](http://go.microsoft.com/fwlink/?LinkId=378268).
 - You'll need an Azure storage account to store data replicated to Azure.
 The account needs geo-replication enabled.
 It should be in the same region as the Azure Site Recovery service, and be associated with the same subscription.
-To learn more about setting up Azure storage, see [Introduction to Microsoft Azure Storage](http://go.microsoft.com/fwlink/?LinkId=398704).
+To learn more about setting up Azure storage, see [Introduction to Windows Azure Storage](http://go.microsoft.com/fwlink/?LinkId=398704).
 - You'll need to make sure that virtual machines you want to protect comply with Azure requirements.
-See [Virtual machine support](https://msdn.microsoft.com/library/azure/dn469078.aspx#BKMK_E2A) for details.
+See [Virtual machine support](https://msdn.microsoft.com/zh-cn/library/azure/dn469078.aspx#BKMK_E2A) for details.

 ### VMM prerequisites
 - You'll need  VMM server running on System Center 2012 R2.